madskristensen/ExtensibilityTools/README.md

 ![Document encoding](art/margin-encoding.png)

 #### Content type
-Shows the content type of the textbuffer at the caret position.
+Shows the content type of the `ITextBuffer` at the caret position.
 The over tooltip shows the name of the base content type.

 #### Classification